lpuettmann/patent-automat/README.md

 Necessary software:
 ---------------------------
-We wrote and tested this in Matlab R2013b.
+We wrote and tested this in Matlab R2013b on Windows, OS X and Linux machines.
 No toolboxes are used (apart from `hpfilter` from the Econometrics Toolbox for some non-essential plots).